Category: Satsang Conversations

 - Post Date July 19, 2025

-In the vibrant tapestry of the Swaminarayan Sampraday, kirtan bhakti—devotional singing—holds a sacred place.
+In the vibrant tradition of the Swaminarayan Sampraday, kirtan bhakti—devotional singing—holds a sacred place.
 Far more than a melodic performance, it is an act of spiritual elevation, a way of expressing the soul’s yearning for God.
 Among the many devotional songs that inspire reflection and devotion, the kirtan Hari Gun Gatha stands out as both a lyrical and spiritual masterpiece.
 A Kirtan of Legacy and Devotion Hari Gun Gata is the first of four parts, a Chosar, composed by the great saint-poet Muktanand Swami.
 These kirtans are not mere songs; they are revelations that flow from deep spiritual realization and heartfelt love for God.
 Singing Hari Gun Gatais akin to [Read More…]

 Finding Freedom from Swabhāvs…